hpoleselo/lidar_obstacle_avoidance/troubleshooting.md

 <arg name="use_sim_time" value="true"/>
 ```

-After that we should be able to see the data in the `/scan` topic available and publishing `sensor_msgs/PointCloud`
+After that we should be able to see the data in the `/scan` topic available and publishing `sensor_msgs/PointCloud`.

+Another reference to this matter is [this one](https://github.com/ros-simulation/gazebo_ros_pkgs/issues/864) explaining why this error happens:

+> The world file you launched has sim time embedded on it (when someone saved that world file, the sim time was also saved in it).
+So, go to the world file, find "sim_time" and change its value to 0.
+It doesn't matter if you also change the "real_time" since it will reset itself upon gazebo start-up.
+The worst thing about this issue is that it really is not an issue.
+Gazebo will still simulate and everything will work, but that error message will haunt you forever even there really are no issues.